siddh34/MCQs/Insem2/DAA.md

 **Answer  :** Option A

-> 19. ___ is a concept wherein larger solutions for problems are found based upon the solution of a number of smaller problems.
+> 19. Dijkstra’s algorithm is used to solve which problems

-    A. Decrease and conquer
+    A. Network Lock
-    B. Divide and conquer
+    B. Single source shortest Path
-    C. Branch and bound
+    C. All pair shortest path
-    D. Backtracking
+    D. Sorting

-**Answer  :** Option A
+**Answer  :** Option B

 > 20. The basic operation of the ___ algorithm is the comparison between the element and the array given.